How to Pull Accurate Comps (Step-by-Step)

 Step 0: Identify the Exact Card

 Start by nailing every attribute—set, number, variant, serial, and condition—so you only compare apples to apples.
+If you're unsure whether you're looking at a base parallel or a true short print, work through identifying parallels and serial numbers first.

 • Set and year (e.g., 2022 Topps Chrome)